LimeChain/anchor-coverage-dwarf/README.md

    Be sure to also use SBF Version 1 allowing for dynamic stack frames.
 This is necessary in the case of working without optimizations.

-2. Run `anchor-coverage` as follows:
+2. Run `solana-coverage` as follows:

    ```sh
    PLATFORM_TOOLS_VERSION=v1.51 # or higher like v1.52